Yuno-XC/self-AIOStreams/README.md

 > [!NOTE]
 > Do not install other addons that you have enabled through this addon.
 You will only cause unnecessary requests to the addon.
-> I also do not recommend installing/enabling too many addons as they all scrape mostly the same sources.
+> I also do not recommend lala installing/enabling too many addons as they all scrape mostly the same sources.

 ## FAQ